-Philosophy: This administration of Jordan High has adopted the philosophy that safety is first and foremost at the school at all times.
+Philosophy: The administration of Jordan Vocational High School has adopted the philosophy that safety is first and foremost at the school at all times.
 Proper behavior in all settings from all students is expected at all times.
-Students should have the understanding that all staff members are their teachers.
+Students should have the understanding that ALL staff members serve in a position of authority.
 The school's discipline policy is progressive, meaning the more times a student is referred to the office for discipline matters, the more severe the consequences become.
 Misbehaviors determined to be severe by the administration will receive more severe consequences.
 A behavior contract may be required at the discretion of administration.